Sound absorption in glasses: Discussion and conclusions

 Broad band dielectric spectroscopy \cite{broad} is the easiest and most accurate method to study relaxations.
 It has been extensively applied to relaxations in glasses by the Bayreuth group.
 The results are summarized in Reference \cite{gainaru} and demonstrated several of the results of the present paper eleven years ago, among them the rise to stronger relaxation at very low barriers and the validity of the Gilroy-Phillips model, demonstrated with an accuracy of which mechanical investigations can only dream.

-But there is one central dielectric result \cite{gainaru} for which one finds no trace in the present survey of mechanical data, namely the strongly temperature-dependent excess wing of the frozen Kohlrausch tail which fails to follow the Gilroy-Phillips predictions.
+But there is one central dielectric result \cite{gainaru,gainaru2,olsen} for which one finds no trace in the present survey of mechanical data, namely the strongly temperature-dependent barrier density at the frozen Kohlrausch tail which fails to follow the Gilroy-Phillips predictions.
 In the dielectric data, it is not always observed.
 It is clearly seen in glycerol, but it is absent in toluene \cite{gainaru}, a molecule with no hydrogen bonds.
-But toluene has a strong secondary relaxation peak (see Fig. 18) which might mask the excess wing (the secondary relaxation peaks of glycerol and m-fluoroaniline do not show the strong temperature dependence of the excess wing).

 The simplest possible explanation of the temperature dependence $\exp(5T/T_g)$ of the excess wing measured in the glass phase \cite{gainaru} is an average asymmetry of 5$k_BT_g$ of the double-well potentials.
 This value is close to the average asymmetry of 3.8 $k_BT_g$ needed to explain the intensity rise of the strong secondary relaxation peak in tripropylene glycol after the initial temperature jump of an aging experiment \cite{olsen}.